rocket-pool/RPIPs/RPIPs/RPIP-46.md

 Some abstract guidelines:
 - Consider `node_operator_commission_share` as a requirement to function.
 If this is not high enough to attract the supply we need, the protocol is non-functional.
 - Consider `voter_share` as a requirement to function.
-There is a method specified that's intended to attract governance security effectively, ["Specification taking effect with Saturn 2"](#specification-taking-effect-with-saturn-2) .
+There is a method specified that's intended to attract governance security effectively, ["Specification taking effect with Saturn 2"](#specification-taking-effect-with-saturn-2).
 - Finally, consider `surplus_share`.
 RPL holders are incentivized to maximize something along the lines of `surplus_share * rETH_TVL`.
 This means voters will generally have an incentive to make rETH holding attractive.

 Some example concrete guidelines:
-- If NO queue is continuously over 500 deposits for 2 weeks and trend is upwards, the pDAO should act to either increase rETH demand or decrease NO supply.
+- If the NO queue is continuously over 500 deposits for 2 weeks and the trend is upwards, the pDAO should act to either increase rETH demand or decrease NO supply.
 This could use one or more of the following tactics:
   - Eg, rETH demand can be increased by spending more RPL on marketing or partner incentives; that RPL can be sourced by increasing RPL inflation.
 This is beneficial because it allows targeted intervention to spur rETH demand.
   - Eg, rETH demand can be increased by increasing `reth_share` alongside a counterbalancing decrease to `surplus_share`
   - Eg, NO supply can be decreased by reducing `no_share` alongside a counterbalancing increase to `surplus_share`
-- If NO queue is continuously over 1000 deposits for 4 weeks and trend is upwards, the pDAO should take action to decrease NO supply
+- If the NO queue is continuously over 1000 deposits for 4 weeks and the trend is upwards, the pDAO should take action to decrease the supply of NOs.
 - If `increase_no_share_seal_count` reaches 1, the pDAO should (a) consider adding seals, (b) consider stepping up `no_share` themselves, and (c) consider decreasing `reth_share`
 - When there are large changes to the system (eg, Saturn 2 release), do note that some volatility is expected and should be considered when acting
 - If we are approaching the self-limits described in [RPIP-17](RPIP-17.md), the pDAO should act to limit one or both of rETH demand (via reducing RPL inflation spend on rETH demand and/or lower `reth_share`) or NO supply (via lower `no_share`).
 This would result in higher `surplus_share` (or lower RPL inflation).